-As a federal contractor, University of Southern Indiana is committed to making good faith effort to eliminate employment barriers to women, minorities, veterans and individuals with disabilities.
-Therefore, USI will take affirmative action to recruit and advance qualified minorities, women, persons with disabilities, and covered veterans with a set of results-oriented affirmative action programs and procedures.
+As a federal contractor, the University of Southern Indiana is committed to making a good faith effort to eliminate employment barriers for veterans and individuals with disabilities.
+Therefore, USI will take affirmative action to recruit and advance qualified persons with disabilities and protected veterans with a set of results-oriented affirmative action programs and procedures.
 These programs are updated annually and are available for inspection by those affiliated with the University.

-The University of Southern Indiana promotes these policies and programs to ensure that all persons have equal access to its employment opportunities and educational programs, services and activities.
+The University of Southern Indiana promotes these policies and programs to ensure that all persons have equal access to its employment opportunities and educational programs, services, and activities.
 The principal objective of this policy is to provide fair and consistent treatment for all current and prospective students and employees of the University.